Here is a Human Inventory Test for you to complete:

 8. Are you comfortable with your "Higher Power"?

 9. Are you touched appropriately by someone daily?
+This includes an animal that you pet daily.

 10. Are you working toward certain honorable goals in life?